-"Will I become addicted to my vibrator?"
-"Once I start using a vibrator, will I be able to climax without it?"
-"Will using a vibrator make me less sensitive?
+Will I become addicted to my vibrator?
+Once I start using a vibrator, will I be able to climax without it?
+Will using a vibrator make me less sensitive?

-Translation: If a woman often uses a sex toy, it means she has an active libido!
-She likes sex and that is a great thing, both for her and for her partner.
+So, if a woman often uses a sex toy, it means she has an active libido.
+She likes sex and that's a great thing, both for her and for her partner.

 They also give you power over your own orgasm.
-With a toy, you control every movement, the depth and the speed.
+With a toy, you control every movement, the depth, and the speed.
 You can hit the same spot whenever you want with no fumbling and no guess work.
 Who doesn't want a guaranteed orgasm?

-People can definitely become accustomed to using sex toys, but there is not a withdrawal period if you stop, and you can easily switch back to masturbating or more traditional sex and still reach climax without sex toys.
+People can definitely become accustomed to using sex toys, but there isn't a withdrawal period if you stop, and you can easily switch back to masturbating or having more traditional sex and still reach climax without sex toys.

 My opinion?
 If using a vibrator every time you have sex means you have an orgasm every time you have sex, then everyone wins.
 He gets off, she gets off.
 Where's the harm in that?